 If you would like your own bespoke Bo-Kaap tour contact email@example.com | 072 377 8014 (whatsapp/phone) or be hosted for a Cape Malay lunch, high tea or supper, perhaps including a cooking demonstration/lesson (making samosa’s is fun!).

-Later in the year, architect and UCT lecturer Sadiq Toffa will be leading Culture Connect’s Bo-Kaap public/open tour focusing on buildings and development.
+For a focus on urban design and the built environment (past and present), architect and UCT lecturer Sadiq Toffa can lead a Culture Connect Bo-Kaap.
 Sadiq is the South African co-ordinator for the World Monuments Fund for threatened cultural heritage sites of global significance.
+He also is a trustee of the Tana Baru Trust, with responsibility for heritage.
 While the Bo-Kaap now has heritage overlay protection, huge issues remain about high rise developments.